 Formats and related files

-The Treasury has released its report to the Minister of Finance on the Living Wage proposal based on an analysis of the Household Economic Survey.
+In November 2013 the Treasury released its report to the Minister of Finance on the Living Wage proposal based on an analysis of the Household Economic Survey.

 The report shows who works for a wage between the current minimum wage of $13.75 per hour and $18.40 and how much extra income different types of households would receive after taxes and benefits.

 The Treasury's analysis concludes that:

 - The Living Wage proposal is an ineffective way to help families with low incomes, because:

 - Many low income earners are people below the age of 30 who are single or part of a childless couple;